-The pipe operator is not a new concept, and is present in many other languages such as F# [29] and Julia[13] where the pipe operator is |.
+The pipe operator is present in many other languages such as F# [28] and Julia [10].
 The main difference between the Julia and F# pipe operator compared to this proposal, is the result of the left side expression has to be piped into a function with a single argument, the proposal suggests a topic reference to be used in stead of requiring a function.

-3.2.4 Do Expressions
+3.2.4 "Do Expression"

-The Do Expressions[16] proposal, is a proposal meant to bring a style of expression oriented programming [26] to ECMAScript.
-Expression oriented programming is a concept taken from functional programming which allows for combining expressions in a very free manor allowing for a highly malleable programming experience.
+The "Do Expression" [14] proposal, is a proposal meant to bring a style of expression oriented programming [25] to ECMAScript.
+Expression oriented programming is a concept taken from functional programming which allows for combining expressions in a very free manner, resulting in a highly malleable programming experience.

-The motivation of the "Do expression" proposal is to allow for local scoping of a code block that is treated as an expression.
-Thus, complex code requiring multiple statements will be confined inside its own scope[8] and the resulting value is returned from the block implicitly as an expression, similarly to how a unnamed functions or arrow functions are currently used.
-In order to achieve this behavior in the current stable version of

-ECMAScript, one needs to use unnamed functions and invoke them immediately, or use an arrow function.
+The motivation of the "Do Expression" proposal is to allow for local scoping of a code block that is treated as an expression.
+Thus, complex code requiring multiple statements will be confined inside its own scope [9, 8.2] and the resulting value is returned from the block implicitly as an expression, similarly to how a unnamed functions or arrow functions are currently used.
+In order to achieve this behavior in the current stable version of ECMAScript, one needs to use immediately invoked unnamed functions [9, 15.2] and invoke them immediately, or use an arrow function [9, 15.3].